masterd2020/tmick/README.md

 // src/index.ts
 import 'reflect-metadata'; // CRITICAL: This must be the very first import! import { Tmick } from '@tmasterd/cqrs-core'; // Import Tmick from the package
-// ... your application code
+// ... your application code.
 ```

 Also, ensure your `tsconfig.json` has the following compiler options enabled: